hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/engineering/introduction-to-engineering-fns.rst

 Excel-Compatible Engineering Functions
 ======================================

-The following Excel-compatible engineering functions are implemented in Hypernumbers:
+The following Excel-compatible engineering functions are implemented in Vixo:

 .. toctree::
    :maxdepth: 1